Instagram has officially released IGTV and the big debate is: IGTV vs YouTube? Which platform is better?

 2 | CALLS-TO-ACTIONS

-For many of you that are going to start making videos on IGTV but have never made a video for YouTube, it’s important to give calls-to-actions in your videos to let them know what you want them to do.
+For many of you that are going to start making videos on IGTV but have never made a video for YouTube, it’s important to give calls-to-actions in your videos to let them your audience know what steps you would like them to take next.

 Some example calls-to-actions can be: